sigmaSd/deno-gtk/README.md

-# GTK FFI for Deno
+# GTK FFI for Deno/Bun

-High-level TypeScript bindings for GTK4 and libadwaita using Deno's FFI (Foreign Function Interface).
+High-level TypeScript bindings for GTK4 and libadwaita using Deno/Bun's FFI (Foreign Function Interface).

 **Available on JSR:** `@sigmasd/gtk`